 The objective of this project is to identify aquifer restoration strategies that will result in re-establishment of high quality ground water following completion of ISL uranium mining.

-about img Laboratory in Centennial Engineering Building for experiments.
+Laboratory in Centennial Engineering Building for experiments.

 The Analytical Chemistry Laboratory is located in the second floor, room 213 of Northrop Hall, Earth and Planetary Sciences and is equipped with various types of instruments including three PerkinElmer inductively coupled plasma-optical emission spectrometry (ICP-OES) systems for majors and minors elements analysis, one PerkinElmer NexION 300D inductively coupled plasma-mass spectrometry (ICP-MS) for trace elements analysis, Flexar PerkinElmer HPLC for organics and trace elements speciation, Dionex CoulChem III Electrochemical Detector for organics analysis, flow injection mercury (FIMS) for trace Hg analysis, X-ray fluorescence (XRF) for majors and minors solid samples elemental analysis, New Wave laser ablation elemental analysis with CryoCell for biota analysis, Dionex SCI 1100 Ion Chromatography anions analytical system, and various types of samples preparation apparatus for different sample analysis techniques.